zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 representation of the CVSS metric values used to score the threat.
 Refer to [CVSS_SPEC]_ for more details of CVSS vector string.

+For each threat, a mitigation strategy is determined:

+- **Controlled**: a mitigation has been implemented by TF-M.

+- **Accepted**: no mitigation is currently implemented as the risk is acceptable, and the mitigation description justifies the acceptance.

+- **Suppressed**: the feature can be disabled to remove the threat.

+- **Transferred**: the threat cannot be fully mitigated within the scope of TF-M. The threat must be handled by downstream users for their specific platform.

+- **Out-of-scope**: some threats are out-of-scope and so do not have a mitigation but are included for completeness.

 .. note::

   A generic threat may have different behaviors and therefore require different